gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 - We find Angus in a pub where a birthday party for Huang Li's 50th is going on - apparently he's a bigwig in the SubMondo of the planet.

-- We led Angus out by promising pizza and leading him away, he's been followed and we're meant to meet in room 314 of a hotel that Papindra picked out (The Long Hotel).
+- We led Angus out by promising pizza and leading him away, he's been followed and we're meant to meet in room 314 of a hotel that Bipandra picked out (The Long Hotel).

 - Turns out Nimruz and I aren't great at shaking a tail so we're being pretty easily followed by some kind of shitty Batman ripoff.

 - Angus the Dangus is an absolute potato

-- YJITC is the YuJing shipping corp; Papindra tried to break into the YJITC at midnight to grab the evidence and meet up in Angus's room after that
+- YJITC is the YuJing shipping corp; Bipandra tried to break into the YJITC at midnight to grab the evidence and meet up in Angus's room after that

 - Angus the Dangus has some copies of the evidence from the smuggling ring but his copies match what we have